Berkeley-CS195/fa25/qqcr.md

 ## Grading
 * To receive satisfactory credit for a **QQCR set** for a given lecture, you must make **three QQCRs** total on any of the readings, where one of your QQCRs needs to be a reply.
   * In other words, you must make one Reply on someone else’s thread on one of the associated Ed megaposts in the reading set.
-In addition, you must also make two of Questions, Quotes, Comments, and/or Replies on the associated Ed megaposts in the reading set.
+In addition, you must also make two of Questions, Quotes, Comments, and/or Replies on the _TBD PLATFORM_ <!--associated Ed megaposts--> in the reading set.
 Note that these three QQCRs do not need to be on the same reading.
   * For example, a QQCR set could consist of a mix of one Question on one reading, and two Replies on a different reading.
 Or, a QQCR set could consist of three Replies on the same reading.
   * You are responsible for completing all readings in the set, regardless of whether you make a QQCR on a given reading.
-* **You are expected to complete your QQCR sets prior to the corresponding lecture time.** This ensuers a rich discussion during class.
+* **You are expected to complete your QQCR sets prior to the corresponding lecture time.** This ensures a rich discussion during class.
 If readings are assigned for Week 3, you should finish the three QQCRs for that set of readings prior to the start of lecture that week.
-* For QQCRs, you only get credit for posting on the megathreads.
-Separate Ed posts will not receive credit, though you're of course welcome to post such threads.
+* For QQCRs, you only get credit for posting on the *TBD PLATFORM* <!--Ed megaposts-->.
 * One-word posts will not receive credit.
 Most other posts longer than 50 characters will.
-* You are permitted up to **3 QQCR set drops** this semester.
-That means that if you satisfactorily submit at least 10 of 13 sets of QQCRs, you will pass this course component.
+* You are permitted up to **{{ page.n_drops }} QQCR set drops** this semester.
+That means that if you satisfactorily submit at least {{ page.n_qqcrs_min }} of {{ page.n_qqcrs }} sets of QQCRs, you will pass this course component.
 Lecture 1 does not have a QQCR set.
 * It is OK if one or more of your QQCRs are on the same thread.

 <!--* It is OK for you to post anonymously, meaning your name will be anonymous to fellow classmates but visible to course staff (who will use it for tracking assignment credit).-->